Last Updated on August 30, 2024 by Kittredge Cherry

 I celebrate the life of my friend and colleague Steve Pieters, gay clergyman, LGBTQ activist and one of the longest-surviving AIDS patients.
-He died on July 8, 2023 in Los Angeles at age 70.
+It was considered a miracle that he survived.
 His ground-breaking 1985 interview with televangelist Tammy Faye Bakker helped shift public opinion on AIDS and LGBTQ people from condemnation to compassion.
+He died on July 8, 2023 in Los Angeles at age 70 — but not from AIDS.
 I wrote these personal memories while obituaries and tributes from luminaries flooded the Internet with his dramatic life story.

 Pieters was diagnosed in 1982, back when AIDS was still called Gay-Related Immune Disorder (GRID).
 Doctors predicted he would die before 1985, but Steve lived with HIV/AIDS for more than 40 years.
 In the end, he died after being hospitalized with an infection after treatment for cancer.